-Cadwell has also worked in the White House Office of Consumer Affairs, the Office of Advocacy at the US Small Business Administration, in private law practice, and—in the pre-Internet era—in the export information business.
+Earlier, Cadwell worked in the White House Office of Consumer Affairs, in the Office of Advocacy at the US Small Business Administration, in private law practice, and in the export information business.
 From 1990 to 2006, Cadwell was director of the IRIS Center in the Department of Economics at the University of Maryland.
-IRIS conducted research on economic development and reform in developing countries, working with reform leaders in 70 countries to understand and improve governance and economic policies.

-Cadwell is a graduate of Yale College and the National Law Center at George Washington University.
-He is an adjunct professor at the Elliott School of International Affairs at George Washington University.
+Cadwell is a graduate of Yale College and the National Law Center at the George Washington University.
+He has been an adjunct professor at the Elliott School of International Affairs at George Washington University.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.